Portrait and Figure Drawing ....

 - Allow absolutely NO OUTLINES

-- START IN THE CENTER of body and very rapidly shade in the whole figure with VERY fast gestural hatching (inside-out).
+- START IN THE CENTER of body and very rapidly shade in the whole figure with VERY fast gestural hatching.

 - NEVER LIFT the crayon from the paper.
 Keep it in CONSTANT MOTION but